 add_action( 'wpforms_wp_footer_end', 'wpf_dev_form_redirect', 10 );

-Our form ID is 89 and the only Multiple Choice field we want to use in our code is 4.
-Therefore we’re setting a variable to evaluate with $("div#wpforms-89-field_4-container input[type='radio']:checked")
+Our form ID is 1000 and the ID of the Multiple Choice field we want to use in our code is 15.
+Therefore we’re setting a variable to evaluate with $("div#wpforms-1000-field_15-container input[type='radio']:checked")

 Q: Can I just disable the submit button until all fields have a value?